All Episodes

 It was directly below as the configuration was most spectacular and bright.

-Then as the crescent rose to the right, the sky surrounding it was brightening and so the configuration faded.
+Then, as the crescent rose to the right, the sky surrounding it was brightening, and so the configuration faded.

-And as the crescent was above, That was the period of diminished light of that spectacular configuration.
+And as the crescent was above, that was the period of diminished light of that spectacular configuration.

-Investigate ancient symbols of the crescent and its relationship to the daily cycle.
+And I throw this out as a test for anyone, investigate ancient symbols of the crescent and its relationship to the daily cycle.

 That symbolism will make no sense in terms of any behavior of our little crescent moon today or anything of that sort.

-You will see a direct relationship between the positions of that crescent, and it might be just depicted as a pure crescent, or it might be presented as the horns of a bull, or the twin peaks of a great cosmic mountain, or a ship sailing around the sky.
+You will see a direct relationship between the positions of that crescent, and it might be just depicted as a pure crescent, or it might be presented as the horns of a bull or the twin peaks of a great cosmic mountain or a ship sailing around the sky.

-Very little amount of time here, Dave.
+All right, very little amount of time here, Dave.

 Hi.

-I'm calling from eastern Oregon.
+Hi, I'm calling from Eastern Oregon.

 Yes.

-And my question was, in your research, did you Oh, good question, actually.
+And my question was, in your research, did you find anything relating to the Star of Bethlehem?

 That really is a good question, but unfortunately, no.

-I just never reach that particular subject, and my suspicion is that most everything that is stated in that regard is speculative.
+And my suspicion is that most everything that is stated in that regard is speculative.

 Good evening.

-Linda Howell's full address.
+I need Linda Howell's full address.

 Did you get that?